 I originally was going to call this strictly Chimichurri Sauce, but since it’s not exactly chimichurri, I didn’t want to upset anybody by calling it that.
 Classic chimichurri uses solely parsley (no cilantro), red wine vinegar, garlic, oregano and oil and is also not pureed into a 100% smooth sauce.

 Since I use parsley, cilantro, dark balsamic vinegar, apple cider vinegar, lemon juice, oregano and pumpkin seeds and no oil, it is definitely not chimichurri.
 However, it definitely is a close cousin in terms of flavor.
 I know I recreate classics with completely different ingredients all the time, but that is usually in terms of standard basic recipes like cakes, ice cream or something, but not something so specific as a chimichurri, I didn’t want to disrespect anybody by calling it that and be respectful to different cultures.
 This is also the same reason why I didn’t name this Gazpacho.

-To make a bold sauce, we need some amazing fresh bold-flavored ingredients:
+To make an inspired oil-free vegan chimichurri sauce, we need some amazing fresh bold-flavored ingredients: